ScalaConsultants/rough-slick/blogpost.md

 }
 ```

 What you see above is an example of Slick's Lifted Embedding which is a DSL for producing queries in a type safe manner.
 The classes defined here represent the database tables and their columns and they enable constructing queries using for comprehensions and other methods familiar from working with Scala collections.
-More on that here: http://slick.typesafe.com/doc/2.1.0/schemas.html.
+More on that here [http://slick.typesafe.com/doc/2.1.0/schemas.html](http://slick.typesafe.com/doc/2.1.0/schemas.html).
 Slick also provides a way of writing queries in a Plain SQL mode which will turn out very useful as we'll see later.

 As you can see all those tables are related and in fact all our queries required joining 2 or more tables.